 English Holiday Cruises are a local company that provide river cruises on the River Severn and canal.
 You typically board one of their boats in Gloucester, then relax for a unique touring holiday through the glorious English countryside of the Cotswolds Severn Vale.

 Enjoy a short boat trip on Queen Boadicea along the canal and be treated to an educating tour of the area.
-The trip typically runs for 45 minutes with a commentary of the sights on the way.
+The boat trip typically runs for 45 minutes which includes a commentary of the sights on the way.
 Queen Boadicea was involved in the Dunkirk evacuations during the second world war.
 Tickets can be booked at the National Waterways Museum.

 There are now many options for bars, pubs and restaurants in the dock and Quays area and is becoming more and more vibrant.
 The area is pretty special at night, ideal for fun-seekers or photographers.